 When white sunlight hits a collection of raindrops at a fairly low angle, you can see the component colors red, orange, yellow, green, blue, indigo and violet — a rainbow. ~ Making a Rainbow at Science.HowStuffWorks.com

 The Norse saw the rainbow as Bifrost (sometimes Bilröst or Bivrost) the burning rainbow bridge that reaches between Midgard (the world) and Asgard, the realm of the gods.
-You may have seen this in the movie Thor; in The Dark World, Thor refers to the Bifrost being destroyed as one of his reasons for not coming back to Jane.
+You may have seen this in the movie Thor.
+In The Dark World movie, Thor refers to the Bifrost as being destroyed for one of his reasons for not coming back to Jane here on Earth.

-According to the Prose Edda, the bridge ends in Asgard at Himinbjörg, the residence of the god Heimdallr (Heimdall in the movie, guardian of the gate).
-He guards the gate & bridge from the jötnar, a mythological race banished from entering the world of Asgard.
+According to the Prose Edda, the bridge ends in Asgard at Himinbjörg, the residence of the god Heimdallr (Heimdall in the movie, is the guardian of the gate).
+He guards the gate and bridge from the jötnar, a mythological race banished from entering the world of Asgard.
 (Yes I’ve seen the movies too many times!)

 In some of these legends, a complete rainbow, seen in its full circle is an omen of the circle of life.
 In this legend, someone is about to be born, or someone is about to die.
 In variations, the cycle might concern a phase in one’s life, a mission, journey, war, battle and so on.
 The cycle of an event that’s about to begin or coming near its end.